NHERI-SimCenter/WE-UQ/examples/weuq-0001/README.rst

    #.
 For the mean values provided the natural period of the structure is **2.27** sec.
    #.
 The choice of COV percentages is for demonstrative purposes only.

    #.
-The exercise will use both the MDOF, :numref:`lblMDOF`,  and OpenSees, :numref:`lblOpenSeesSIM`, structural generators.
-For the OpenSees generator the following model script, :weuq-01:`Frame9Model.tcl <src/Frame9Model.tcl>`.
+The exercise will use both the MDOF, :numref:`lblMDOFSIM`,  and OpenSees, :numref:`lblOpenSeesSIM`, structural generators.
+For the OpenSees generator the following model script, :weuq-0001:`Frame9Model.tcl <src/Frame9Model.tcl>`.

    .. literalinclude:: src/Frame9Model.tcl
       :language: tcl